contentauth/c2pa-python/docs/context.md

 ### Using SDK default settings

-The simplest approach is using [SDK default settings](settings.md#default-configuration).
+Without additional parameters, a default context is using [SDK default settings](settings.md#default-configuration).

 **When to use:** For quick prototyping, or when you're happy with SDK default behavior (verification enabled, thumbnails enabled at 1024px, and so on).